tsaarikivi/siltavaraukset/README.md

 4. `npm start`

 ## Way of Code
 - Lets not put ourselves in technical debt.
-Write documentation and comment your code as you write it.
+Write documentation and comment your code as you write it
 - Clean up your code as you write it.
-Your code is my code and vice versa.
+Your code is my code and vice versa
-- Write documentation and comments to someone who does not know anything.
+- Write documentation and comments to someone who does not know anything
 - Split code.
-Make small functions and separate them to their respective folders and files.
+Make small functions and separate them to their respective folders and files
 - Recheck code before merge request.
 Check it on git diff (use visual studio code)

 ## Architecture